Edmond–Ogston model

 which can be done analytically using Cardano's method and choosing the solution for which both $c_{1,c}$ and $c_{2,c}$ are positive.

 The spinodal can be expressed analytically too, and the Lambert W function has a central role to express the coordinates of binodal and tie-lines.

 The model is closely related to the Flory–Huggins model.

+The model and its solutions have been generalized to mixtures with an arbitrary number of components $N$, with $N$ greater or equal than 2.